 Miter saws are generally considered safe to use.
 However, kickbacks may occur if you’re cutting the wrong type of material with your saw.
 A 10” miter saw is likely to cause kickbacks when being forced to cut through thick and hard 4x4s.

 Last but not least, the lack of torque and consistently pushing the 10” miter saw beyond its capabilities can overload and damage the motor.

 If you really want to cut 4x4s reliably, and if you foresee many future projects involving 4x4s, then you’re asking the wrong question.
-It shouldn’t be a matter of whether a 10-inch miter saw can cut a 4x4, but rather what miter saw is better suited for cutting 4x4s?
+It shouldn’t be a matter of whether a 10-inch miter saw can cut a 4×4, but rather what miter saw is better suited for cutting 4x4s?

 A 12” miter saw clearly has a bigger blade.
-This means that it can do longer cuts faster as well as wider cuts.
+Which means that it can do longer cuts faster as well as wider cuts.
 The cutting capacity is so superior that even the cheapest 12” miter saws on the market will still cut through 4x4s faster and cleaner than the best sliding 10” miter saw.

 Due to the sharper teeth and slightly higher TPI, the 12” blade cuts will be smooth.
 There’s also less chance of kickback, which makes operating the miter saw a lot safer.